 - Purchase the complete Expat Arrivals Nigeria Guide (PDF)

 Nigeria has a developed banking sector and both local and international banks have a presence in the country.
-Nevertheless, most expats prefer to keep an offshore bank account in a country they are comfortable with, opening a local account primarily for day-to-day living.
+Most expats, particularly those only staying for a short while, prefer to keep an offshore bank account and open a local account primarily for day-to-day living.

 Money in Nigeria

 Nigeria's currency is the Nigerian Naira (NGN or ₦), which is divided into 100 kobos.
 Kobos are worth very little though, and are not used commonly.
 Naira is available in the following denominations:

 Notes: NGN 5, 10, 20, 50, 100, 200, 500 and 1,000